asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

       v
       2
 ```
 The CPP now rescans the token `2`.
-The token isn't subject to more replacement.
+The token isn't subject to replacement.
-Thus, the expansion of the macro `x` is `2`.
-The CPP will move out of the
+Thus, the expansion of the macro-invocation `x` is `2`.
+The CPP will move out
-boundaries of the replacement-list of the macro `x`, with no other
+of the boundaries of the replacement-list of the macro-invocation `x`, with no
-processing related to that macro pending.
-As a result, the CPP pops off the
+other processing related to that invocation pending.
+The corresponding entry
-entry for the macro `x` from the `active-macro-stack-#0`.
+within the `active-macro-stack-#0` is popped off.

 The state is:

 ```
     // active-macro-stack-#0